 Add flour and white pepper and form into a ball of dough.

-How To Make Potato Scones Using Leftover Mash
+How To Make Potato Scones With Leftover Mash

-Leftover Mash: as general guidance – add approx. half the weight of the potato of flour to the mixture.
+Leftover Mash: as general guidance add approximately half the weight of the potato of flour to the mixture.

 FAQs